Ultimate Guide To Archery Bows 101

 Longbow

 Moving onto some more traditional archery equipment, meet the longbow.
-It’s a tall archery bow that allows for a longer draw than other types.
+It’s a tall archery bow, allowing a longer draw than other types.
 Longbows do not have a significant recurve.

 The limbs on a longbow are relatively narrow and circular or D-shaped in cross-section.
 It’s a traditional bow that is not very straight.
-Keep in mind that there is no curve in the limbs until the string is attached.
+Remember that the limbs have no curve until the string is attached.

 -